not-sekiun/Consortium/README.md

 - Writing custom native listeners, agents, plugins, and event hooks
 - Utilizing the WebSocket API for server-initiated push events
 - Writing listeners and agents in languages other than Python

+## Credits
+This project would not have been possible without the existence of the following excellently written libraries and frameworks.
+- FastAPI
+- Prompt-toolkit
+- Rich
+- Websockets

+On top of that many other pre-existing C2 frameworks provided the inspiration and motivation to create this one.
+- Powershell-empire
+- Mythic
+- Covenant